 State the reason for your delegation

 One of the best ways on how to delegate work as a leader is to provide the context for why you are giving them the responsibility.
-It will help them understand the importance and the urgency of the delegated tasks.
+It will help them understand the delegated tasks’ importance and urgency.
 They will perform it with more seriousness and get the job done in a timely manner.

 Joshua Rich, CEO and Founder of Bullseyelocations